Leadership Advisory Council

 Richard Zall is part of PCDC’s Leadership Advisory Council.
 As a partner in Proskauer Rose LLP’s New York Office and chair of the Health Care Department, Richard is highly involved with the advising and counseling of his clients within the health care sector on business strategy, product and service development, financial transactions, and new venture implementation.
 He also currently serves as Counsel to the Clinton Health Access Initiative (CHAI).
 Previously, Richard served as a health care counsel to the New York City Council President and was the chief executive of a private equity-backed management company.

-Rick Cotton was recently appointed Special Counsel for Interagency Initiatives by Governor Cuomo.
-Mr. Cotton joins the administration following 25 years at NBC Universal, where he has held numerous positions, including EVP, General Counsel, and President and Managing Director of CNBC Europe in London.
+Rick Cotton serves as Executive Director of the Port Authority of New York and New Jersey after previously being appointed Special Counsel for Interagency Initiatives by Governor Cuomo.
+Mr. Cotton joined the administration following 25 years at NBC Universal, where he has held numerous positions, including EVP, General Counsel, and President and Managing Director of CNBC Europe in London.
 He also served as Executive Secretary to the Department at the U.S. Department of Health, Education and welfare under Secretary Joseph A. Califano, Jr. and Special Assistant for Renewable Energy to Deputy Secretary of Energy John Sawhill at the U.S. Department of Energy.

 Executive Vice President and Chief Executive Officer, Anthem Inc.